 Favourite piece of kit and why?

 Low-cost GNSS receivers as these have made it possible for everyone to obtain an accurate position anywhere on the Earth.

 Precise point positioning.
 This technique combined with low-cost GNSS receivers will enable high-accuracy positioning for mass market users.

 What is your ‘Get Kids into Survey’ character and why did you choose it?

 Our character is a Tasmanian Devil.
 This is a uniquely Australian animal found only on the Australian Island of Tasmania.
 The Devil is currently under threat due to a genetic disease.
-By providing access to an accurate and reliable positioning capability, researchers will be able to better track the movements of these amazingly creatures to understand their behaviours and help keep the remaining populations safe for generations to come.
+By providing access to an accurate and reliable positioning capability, researchers will be able to better track the movements of these amazing creatures to understand their behaviours and help keep the remaining populations safe for generations to come.